In my career as a software engineer, I met some great programmers and learned lots from them.

 Create a Github account if you didn’t have one, run!

-Github is the place where programmers share projects and ideas, it currently hosts many famous projects’ code.
+Github is a great place where programmers share projects and ideas.
+It currently hosts most open-source projects.

 Reviewing other’s code is helpful for yourself, and contributing to other open-source projects also help when you begin to apply for a job.